ckalgos/FUT-Auto-Buyer/README.md

 ### Pause For
 * The parameter has a dependency on Cycle Amount
-* The tool will pause for the specified interval , if the the number of search request in the given cycle matches the specified cycle amount.
+* The tool will pause for the specified interval, if the the number of search request in the given cycle matches the specified cycle amount.
 * Default Value (`0S`) (S for seconds, M for Minutes, H for hours).

 ### Cycle Amount